0xJaehaerys/ohmega/blackhaven-complete-mechanics.md

 ### MegaETH Integration
 - **Sequencer Staking**: 100% of MEGA staked, rewards compound to treasury
 - **DeFi Strategies**: Whitelisted strategies for USDM/USDMy
-- **Proximity Markets**: HVN governance controls how staked MEGA is used
+- **Proximity Markets**: HVN governance controls how staked MEGA is used for yield opportunities and network utility

 ---